treehouse/email-style-guide/README.md

 Open your browser to: http://localhost:4000/email-style-guide/

-### Building Assets
+### Building Assets + Docs

 Running `yarn serve` will automatically build assets when they change.
-If you need to manually update assets in `src` or `docs/src`:
+To build everthing, use:

 ```
 $ yarn build